senabayram/letterboxd-watchlist-to-txt/README.md

 # letterboxd-watchlist-to-txt

-this code converts your Letterboxd watchlist into a .txt file.
+this programme converts your Letterboxd watchlist into a .txt file.

 the code is written in Python 3.7.
 To use the programme, you need to have Python in your computer.